 As a club officer, you have access to Club Central, a portal to online tools that help you take care of club business conveniently.
 There are Club Central Tutorials available that will help you familiarize yourself with the portal.
-Log in to Club Central at www. toastmasters.org/ClubCentral using your member ID or email, and password.
+Log in to Club Central at www.toast-masters.org/ClubCentral using your user name and password.
 Club Central opens with a listing of all clubs in which you serve as an officer.
 Select the club for which you want to view, update, or print information.
 From Club Central you can:

-- Submit Membership Applications (new/dual/reinstated)-transfer applications cannot be submitted via Club Central
+- Submit Membership Applications

+(new/dual/reinstated)-transfer applications cannot be submitted via Club

+Central

 - Submit payment for membership dues

 - Review club receipts and statements

 - Submit education awards

 - Update club contact and meeting information and club demographics

-- · Assign club officers
+- Assign club officers

-- Review the club membership roster and Submit information on club events update members' contact information
+- Review the club membership roster and update members' contact information

 - Review and update the club's

 Addendum of Standard Club Options

+- Review the club's awards and achievements

+- Review the club's Distinguished

+Performance Reports

-- · Review the club's awards and achievements - Review the club's Distinguished Performance Reports - Complete the Club Success Plan - Verify member eligibility for speech contests and proxy assignments - View and download club anniversary certificates
+- Verify member eligibility for speech contests and proxy assignments

+- View and download club anniversary certificates